Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Financial flexibility

 When the unexpected happens, knowing you can access funds when you need them is reassuring.
-If you don’t have an emergency fund, a paycheck advance could be the next best thing.
-It’s not a loan—it’s your own hard-earned money.
-You’re just getting it a little early, before your actual payday.
+If you don’t have an emergency fund, or savings set aside for unexpected costs, a paycheck advance can be a flexible, low-cost option that you can pay off quickly.

 Credit score improvement